dorrinsam/dorrinsam/README.md

 - 👋 Hi, I’m @dorrinsam.
--  I’m interested in learning new techniques and gaining experience in Computer Science.
+-  Interested in learning new techniques and gaining experience in Computer Science.
--  I’m currently learning Algorithm Design and Analysis and also improving my mathematics.
+-  Currently learning Algorithm Design and Analysis and also improving my mathematics.
--  I’m looking to collaborate on ML projects; no matter how big it is.
+-  Looking to collaborate on ML projects; no matter how big it is.
 -  If you are working on any kinds of ML project and you need a trainee: 📩 dorrinsam@yahoo.com
 - ‼️‼️‼️ CRAZY ABOUT RESEARCHING ‼️‼️‼️
 - 🔗 Topics I’m interested in: